eliemichel/LearnWebGPU/getting-started/cpp-idioms.md

 Objects
 -------

-Beyond namespace, most functions are also previewed by the name of their first argument, e.g.:
+Beyond namespace, most functions are also prefixed by the name of their first argument, e.g.:

 ```C++
 WGPUBuffer wgpuDeviceCreateBuffer(WGPUDevice device, WGPUBufferDescriptor const * descriptor);